aslink87/fullstack-nextjs-template/README.md

-# nextjs-node-fullstackapp-cn

-# Fullstack NextJS with MongoDB App with typescript support
+# NextJS, MongoDB, and Typescript App Template

-Leverages NextJS, TailwindCSS, Storybook, Typescript, Jest, Sass, Mongo, Husky, and Commitlint, Prettier, and ESLint
+Leverages NextJS, TailwindCSS, Storybook, Typescript, Jest, Sass, MongoDB, Husky, Commitlint, Prettier, and ESLint

 # How to Use